-Three tests will be given on the dates shown below.
+Three semester tests and a final exam will be given on the dates shown below.
 Tests are always closed-book.
 No questions will be taken during tests.
 You may have a calculator but never a cell phone on your desk during tests.
 Cell phones must always be off and out of sight during tests.
 Cell-phone interruptions during a test will be penalized 1 point per second of interruption.
 Any visible electronic device, except a calculator, is a 5-point score deduction.
 Cell-phone or computer use during a test will be penalized 50 points.
 A missed test requires prior notification and written documentation satisfying the instructor before any make-up is allowed.
+Time will be allocated for a sanctioned make-up exam during the final exam period.
 If a sanctioned make-up is not taken then the grade for the test will be zero.